cocos-creator/docs-3d-deprecated/en/asset/index.md

 # About Assets

-This section will introduce the overall workflow of the assets in __Cocos Creator 3D__ in detail, and explain the use of various types of assets and items that may require attention.
+This section will introduce the overall workflow of the assets in __Cocos Creator__ in detail, and explain the use of various types of assets and items that may require attention.

 ## Assets Manager